lllindemann/pi-tangibles/README.md

 - delete this: dtoverlay=dwc2,dr_mode=host
 - check if spi is set to on: dtparam=spi=on

-### 4 Setup Python Virtual Environment und Initial SPI Test
+## 4. Setup Python Virtual Environment + Initial SPI Test
 **Step 1**: Setup virtual environment
 - this is recommended to install python packages only for this development environment and not system-wide
 - also recommended to prevent interference between multiple python projects